ralph626/Code-Quiz/README.md

 all questions have been answered the user will be prompted to enter their initials and be stored to view in another page and see all scores placed.

+Psuedo Code

+html for content
+css for styling
+javascript for backend functionality

+the nav bar has the 'view high scores' and timer

+add an on click event button to start the quiz

+once button clicked
+-start timer
+-start the quiz

+if the user enters a correct answer underneath it will say correct; on the next page.

+else it will say wrong and decrease time from the timer.

+and when the quiz is complete or the timer is up the user is prompted to enter their initials to keep under 'view high scores'.

+in 'view high scores' after user inputs initials they will have options -go back button
+-clear high scores